5T33Z0/Clover-Crate/Quirks/README.md

 ### TscSyncTimeout
 Added in r5150.
 This is an experimental quirk provided by OpenCore.
 The timeout has to be entered as an integer in µs.
 Xeon E5-2650v2 need a value of `750000`.
 Before playing with this value, it's recommended to use one of the existing kexts for fixing TSC Sync issues instead (like [CpuTscSync](https://github.com/acidanthera/CpuTscSync)).

+> [!NOTE]
-**NOTE**: Update Clover Configurator to the latest version (5.24.0.0 or newer) to find the new UEFI Tab in the Quirks section!
+> Update Clover Configurator to the latest version (5.24.0.0 or newer) to find the new UEFI Tab in the Quirks section!

 ## Additional Quirks
 This section lists Quirks which are new, undocumented or unavailable in Clover Configurator yet or are noteworthy otherwise.